LDAWG-a11y/a11yWebApp/src/guides/say-what-you-see-wcag-2-5-3-label-in-name-level-a.md

 Now, lets consider what letters are:

 Letters are in their base form, shapes, those of us looking at letters will recognise them to be a letter and know which letter it is by its shape?
-Braille users will feel raised dots and know which letter it is by the position of the dots and how many they are, etc
+Braille users will feel raised dots and know which letter it is by the position of the dots and the pattern they are in.

 Why is this important?
 Well, as letters are shapes and those shapes need to be in a correct sequence to form a word, this is a useful thought-process as to whether the visible label is in the AccName.
-We can consider the Accname to be the typical shape sorting cube a small child will use at home and at nursery and the visible label to be the shape. the shape will need to fit into the cube's cut-out, in order to pass.
+We can consider the AccName to be the typical shape sorting cube a small child will use at home and at nursery and the visible label to be the shape.
+The shape will need to fit into the cube's cut-out, much like the visible label will need to fit inside the AccName.

 ![An AI-generated image of an upset toddler, the toddler is trying to get a trinagle shape into the circular cut out of the shape sorting cube.
 The triangle doesn't fit, as it is bigger than the circular cut out, the triangle has the word 'Menu' labelled on it, there is a label pointing to the circle that says 'Click this button to access the site navigation' and I attempted to make this connection with the button i created earlier.](src/guideImg/dl-lin-child-shape.png)

 I used AI for that image, I wanted the shape to be an outline of the word "menu" and the cutout to be an outline of the text "Click this button to access the site navigation", but I couldn't quite get it to do exactly as I wanted.
+I also didn't want the child to look so upset, I wanted confused.
 Still, it works well, as a light-hearted image highlighting the child's frustration at that shape not fitting anywhere in their cube.
-They just want to complete their task, but poor design and lack of quality control testing has introduced a barrier.
+They just want to complete their task, but poor design and lack of quality control (testing) has introduced a barrier.
 This is exactly how websites with AccName mismatches are, they cause frustration, lack consideration for voice input users and have clearly not been tested properly, otherwise, they would just work.

 We know that the sequence of visible characters must be present in the AccName, but just to make sure we understand that fully, let's consider a few things: